What are warts?

 - If your child has a wart on their hands or feet, keep it covered when in a public place.

-See your child's doctor if:
+See your child's health-care provider if:

 - warts develop on the genital area or around the anus